-Barbara Doern Drew, soprano, is celebrating her 35th season with the Ensemble—such a milestone!
-Along with singing, she is passionate about her transformational tarot-reading practice, writing and editing spiritual material, and co-teaching with her husband, Walter, their “Creative Aging: Embracing Life with Passion, Purpose and Possibility” courses and workshops.
+Barbara Doern Drew, soprano, celebrates her 35th season with the Ensemble and feels blessed to sing with this dedicated, talented group of women.
+Other passions include her tarot practice, writing and editing spiritual material, and co-teaching with her husband, Walter, their “Creative Aging: Embracing Life with Passion, Purpose and Possibility” courses and workshops.

 Gwen Gilligan, alto, is convinced she has the most adorable twin grand babies ever!
 She spends time with them when she is not singing with this group or selling real estate, both of which she has been doing for the past 30 years.
 She was also a founding member of the Sangre de Cristo Chorale.

 Sue Katz, alto, joined the Women’s Ensemble in 2005.
 She has also sung with the Santa Fe Symphony Chorus, Santa Fe Pro Coro and Canticum Novum.
 Sue has been a family physician with La Familia Medical Center for 27 years and is the medical director at the Villa Therese Clinic.

 Julie Kirk, soprano, was a member of the Ensemble from 1986 to 1990 and rejoined in 2004.
 She also sings with Zia Singers and the NM Bach Society Chorale and Orchestra.
 A watercolor painter, she volunteers with the Santa Fe Civitan Club.
 Julie edits our website and Facebook page.